AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

 In such cases you can use the ``ANJ_DATA_TYPE_EXTERNAL_BYTES`` / ``ANJ_DATA_TYPE_EXTERNAL_STRING`` data types instead.
-They allow you to define a callback that Anjay Lite calls when it needs to read the next bytes of the resource’s value, so the value can be write in separate chunks directly to internal Anjay Lite buffer.
+They allow you to define a callback that Anjay Lite calls when it needs to read the next bytes of the resource's value, so the value can be write in separate chunks directly to internal Anjay Lite buffer.

 .. note::